Jane Fonda: ‘I’ve Been Raped, I’ve Been Sexually Abused As A Child’

 The actress added that that they, the victims, think it must have been because they said “no” in the wrong way.

-Amongst other topics in the candid interview with Larson, the popular actress discussed the women’s movement, feminism, and celebrity political activism.
+Among other topics in the candid interview with Larson, the popular actress discussed the women’s movement, feminism, and celebrity political activism.
 Larson, who’s also an actress, has become a vocal advocate for victims of sexual assault.
-She’s also played two sexually abused characters: her most notable being her Oscar-winning role in the movie Room.
+She’s also played two sexually abused characters, with her most notable being her Oscar-winning role in the movie Room.

-During the interview, Larson admitted that she’d been encouraged to reach out to Fonda, because she’s the perfect example of an actress who never shied away from political activism.
+During the interview, Larson admitted that she’d been encouraged to reach out to Fonda because she’s the perfect example of an actress who never shied away from political activism.
 Fans may recall that Fonda made headlines in the 1970s for her activism against the Vietnam War.

 She was photographed laughing and clapping with Vietnamese soldiers in North Vietnam, at which time the photographs and her actions earned her the nickname Hanoi Jane.
-Her behavior spurred protests from American veterans, and many years of international criticism.
+Her behavior spurred protests from American veterans and many years of international criticism.

 Jane Fonda sits North Vietnamese anti-aircraft gun, laughing with locals on a 1972 in Hanoi height of the Vietnam war.
 Nothings changed pic.twitter.com/b7lDSVI0sn